Home > Sustainability > Society > Promoting Diversity and Inclusion

 Work-Life Balance Support (Childcare, Elderly Care, Medical Treatment)

 We have established comprehensive support systems such as leave of absence and reduced working hours to support the work-life balance of our employees, especially in terms of childcare.
+To ensure a smooth transition, we conduct HR interviews and provide personalized support before employees take childcare leave.
 In the case of elderly care, we allow flexible working hours and changes in work schedules without setting a time limit.
 To alleviate concerns regarding work-life balance, we provide information to employees through the internal portal site, including a "Guidebook for Work-Life Balance."
 Furthermore, we have implemented a leave of absence system that allows employees to take time off for fertility treatment, with a maximum of one year and two times.

 Our efforts have been recognized, and in November 2015, we were certified as a "Childcare Support Company" based on the Next Generation Development Support Measures Promotion Law.
 We have also obtained the Next Generation Certification Mark, "Kurumin."